 Many cloud consultants take a platform-agnostic approach.
 They work with Amazon EC2, Google Cloud, and Microsoft Azure.
 This can work well during the initial process of selecting the right cloud platform to fit business needs, but for also falls short in the longer term, when specialist skills are required to manage the infrastructure and contain costs effectively.

 There are consultants who specialise in one platform or another – as igroup do with Azure.
 Their knowledge of the platform is deeper and helps businesses get more out of their infrastructure, but there is a major shortage of specialist Azure consultants, so businesses don’t always get the best advice possible.

-There are a number of reasons why it’s quite difficult to find a specialist Azure consultant than one who specialises in the other major cloud platforms.
+There are a number of reasons why it’s quite difficult to find an accredited Microsoft Azure specialist consultant rather than one who focuses on the other major cloud platforms.